“Dear M.E,

 Finding A Diagnosis

-ME/CFS is incredibly difficult to diagnose, and it often takes patients years to find the answers they’re looking for.
-It’s a diagnosis of exclusion, meaning in my case, multiple blood tests were carried out to rule out other chronic conditions, a thorough assessment with a clinical psychologist was undergone, and importantly, symptoms needed to have been documented for over four months before a diagnosis could even be considered.
-Presently, there’s a lot of debate in the chronic illness community over differences in terminology and diagnosis: generally, it’s becoming widely accepted that ‘chronic fatigue’ is a symptom rather than a diagnosis, with ‘chronic fatigue syndrome’ a differential, shorter-term and often less severe diagnosis to that of ‘Myalgic Encephalomyelitis’.
-However, I got the best of both worlds: in October 2014, at the age of 19, I was diagnosed with ME/CFS.
+ME/CFS is a difficult condition to diagnose, and it often takes patients years to find the answers they’re looking for.
+It’s a diagnosis of exclusion, meaning that in my case, multiple blood tests were carried out to rule out other chronic conditions.
+There was also a thorough assessment with a clinical psychologist, and I needed to provide evidence that my symptoms had been present for over four months before a diagnosis could even be considered.
+Luckily by this point, I had almost four years under my belt and a GP record scattered with the TATT (Tired All The Time) acronym anywhere you looked.

 Chronic Illness and Student Life